-Since January 2016, Sustainable Cycles (SCYCLE) Programme has been hosted by the UNU Vice Rectorate in Europe.
-This Programme follows the UNU-IAS and UNU-ISP Operating Unit SCYCLE, and the former European Focal Point of the Zero Emissions Forum.
+Since January 2022, Sustainable Cycles (SCYCLE) is a Programme under UNITAR’s Division for Planet.
+This transition to UNITAR follows being a Programme under UNU-ViE since 2016, UNU-IAS and UNU-ISP Operating Unit SCYCLE, and the former European Focal Point of the Zero Emissions Forum since the 2000s.

 SCYCLE’s mission is to promote sustainable societies.
 Its activities focus on the development of sustainable production, consumption and disposal patterns for electrical and electronic equipment (EEE), as well as for other ubiquitous goods.
 SCYCLE leads the global e-waste discussion and advances sustainable e-waste management strategies based on life-cycle thinking.